nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/hooks.md

    - Non-blocking: Subscribers are notified without delaying the system’s operations.
    - Example: Logging or notifying external services about an event.

----

 ## Using Hooks

-### Registering a Hook

-To subscribe to life-cycle events, services must register their webhook URL and specify the events they want to listen to.
+To subscribe to lifecycle events, services must register their webhook URL and specify the events they want to listen to.
 Here’s how to do it:

 #### API Request to Register a Hook
 Send a `POST` request to the Resource Abstractor API with the following JSON body: